-Direction and alignment
+Direction and Wheel Alignment

 Alignment is important to the handling and performance of your vehicle.
 If your vehicle’s alignment is out, it can affect the tire wear, steering and suspension components.
 We recommend getting your vehicle’s alignment checked as per regular maintenance but also to protect your new tire investment to ensure even wear on all treads.